dmj-bu/ME700-Assignment-2/Assignment2README.md

 ---

 ### **2. Transformation to Global Coordinates**
 Each element has a local coordinate system aligned with its own axis.
-To assemble the structure in a global reference frame, a **rotation matrix** $ [T] $ is used to transform local stiffness matrices:
+To assemble the structure in a global reference frame, a **rotation matrix** $[T]$ is used to transform local stiffness matrices:

 $$
 [K]_g = [T]^T [k_e] [T]
 $$

-where $ [T] $ is the transformation matrix that accounts for the direction cosines of the beam’s local axes with respect to the global coordinate system.
+where $[T]$ is the transformation matrix that accounts for the direction cosines of the beam’s local axes with respect to the global coordinate system.

 This transformation ensures that each element's contribution aligns correctly in the overall system.

 ---

 ### **3. Assembling the Global Stiffness Matrix**
-Once each element’s stiffness matrix is transformed into global coordinates, the **global stiffness matrix** $ [K] $ is assembled by summing the contributions of all elements at their respective degrees of freedom.
+Once each element’s stiffness matrix is transformed into global coordinates, the **global stiffness matrix** $[K]$ is assembled by summing the contributions of all elements at their respective degrees of freedom.

 After assembling the global stiffness matrix, the system of equations is:

 $$
 [K] \{U\} = \{F\}
 $$

 where:
-- $ [K] $ is the global stiffness matrix
+- $[K]$ is the global stiffness matrix
-- $ \{U\} $ is the nodal displacement vector
+- $\{U\}$ is the nodal displacement vector
-- $ \{F\} $ is the nodal force vector
+- $\{F\}$ is the nodal force vector

 To solve for displacements, boundary conditions are applied to remove dependent degrees of freedom.